Pratik-sys/book-recommender/README.md

 # Book Recommender

 - A basic **Book recommender** usig collabrative filtering tchnique.
-The datasets that would be used, will be from [Kaggle](https://www.kaggle.com/datasets) mostly.

-- The Framework that is going to be used in flask which have the ability to recommend the books as per th ratings of the numerous users.
+- Based on the python's Framework [Flask](https://flask.palletsprojects.com/en/1.1.x/) and prominent Data Analyis library [Pandas](https://pandas.pydata.org/).
+The application has the ability to recommend the books as per the ratings of the numerous users.

 ---